Introduction

 Intelligent people may disagree.
 I respect different opinions and hope others can as well.

-One TNBC dataset could power tens to hundreds of cancer studies and hopefully set a new precedent for tackling tumor subtypes.
-See here for details.
+Novel datasets for TNBC and non-smoking lung cancer could power tens to hundreds of studies and hopefully set a new precedent for tackling tumor subtypes.
+See here and here for details.

 Clarence Hu